 After feeding thyromimetic encapsulated in anionic nanogels (ANG) to obese mice for five weeks, the results were remarkable.
 Despite a diet high in fat, sugar and cholesterol, the treated mice completely lost the weight they gained.

-Even more impressive, their cholesterol levels dropped and the damaging liver inflammation totally disappeared.
-"We found that we're activating the reverse cholesterol transport pathway, which lowers cholesterol," says Thayumanavan.
+Even more impressive, their cholesterol levels dropped and the harmful liver inflammation totally disappeared.
+“We found that we are activating the reverse cholesterol transport pathway, which lowers cholesterol,” says Thayumanavan.

 Beyond research

-While the results are extraordinarily promising, much work remains to be done.
+While the results are extraordinarily promising, there is still much work to be done.
 The transition from animal studies to human treatments requires further research and development.
-But Thayumanavan and his team are very optimistic about the prospect of developing a revolutionary anti-cholesterol treatment.
+Thayumanavan and his team, however, are very optimistic about the prospect of developing a revolutionary anti-cholesterol treatment.

-And not only that: building on the nanogel technologies developed by his laboratory, the team has the main objective of developing innovative delivery platforms for any type of drug, even those that already exist.
+And not only that: based on the nanogel technologies developed by its laboratory, the team has the main objective of developing innovative delivery platforms for every type of drug, even existing ones.

-Obesity may seem like a formidable adversary, but with the advancement of science and technology we will always have new weapons in our arsenal: always considering that the best anti-cholesterol treatments remain a healthy life and a balanced diet.
+Obesity may seem like a formidable opponent, but with the advancement of science and technology we will always have new weapons in our arsenal: always considering that the best anti-cholesterol treatments remain a healthy lifestyle and a balanced diet.